ember-learn/ember-blog/content/the-ember-times-issue-93.md

 ## [How Can We Improve? 💡 Looking Ahead... 👀🚀](https://emberjs.com/ember-community-survey-2019/#how-can-we-improve-ember)

-Of course the community survey highlights and reinforces so many of the aspects we all know and love about Ember.js, the community, the productivity, the stability! ♥️🎉✨ But, the survey also gives us as community members a chance to reflect on **things we can do better**. 🤔
+The community survey highlights and reinforces so many of the aspects we all know and love about Ember.js, the community, the productivity, the stability! ♥️🎉✨ But, the survey also gives us as community members a chance to reflect on **things we can do better**. 🤔

 Specifically the survey **empowers** community members, gives us a voice and a chance to comment about [how we feel Ember can improve](https://emberjs.com/ember-community-survey-2019/#how-can-we-improve-ember).
 Some shout-outs this year include continuing to broaden and diversify opinions, lighter builds and less Ember-specific syntax.